Finders & Aggregations

 INCREMENT / DECREMENT Atomic Field Updates

-Atomically increment or decrement a numeric field in the database.
+Atomically add or subtract from a numeric field in the database.
 The default step is 1.

 user.increment("view_count") # +1